dokku/dokku-letsencrypt/README.md

 1. Create a new app `myapp` in dokku and push to the `dokku@myhost.com` remote.
 This guide assumes that the Docker container will be listening for connections on port 5555 so replace container port numbers accordingly if necessary.
 2. On the dokku host, use `dokku proxy:ports-add myapp http:80:5555` to proxy HTTP port 80 to port 5555 on the Docker image
-3. On the dokku host, use `dokku letsencrypt myapp` to retrieve HTTPS certificates.
+3. On the dokku host, use `dokku letsencrypt:apply myapp` to retrieve HTTPS certificates.
 4. On the dokku host, use `dokku proxy:ports-add myapp https:443:5555` to proxy HTTPS port 443 to port 5555 on the Docker image
 5. (optional) On the dokku host, use `dokku proxy:ports-remove myapp http:5555:5555` to remove a potential leftover proxy that was automatically configured on first deploy.

 After these steps, the output of `dokku proxy:ports myapp` should look like this:
 ```
 -----> Port mappings for myapp
 -----> scheme             host port                 container port
 http                      80                        5555
 https                     443                       5555
 ```

 **Note:** Step 2 and step 4 cannot be joined together since a configured HTTPS proxy will include a `ssl_certificate` line in the app's nginx config that will cause nginx config validation to fail because no valid HTTPS certificate is available until step 3 is completed.